 The JT-60SA tokamak will be the largest fusion device using magnetic confinement, until ITER becomes operational.
 It will sustain plasmas of up to 200 million °C for up to 100 seconds at a time, offering insight as to how to keep the plasma hot and stable as well as how to handle the power produced.
 SA stands for “super-advanced” because it is a major upgrade from the previous machine.
 Europe is contributing to the Toroidal Field (TF) magnets and all coil current leads, the cryoplant, most of the cryostat, and magnet and heating power supplies.

 The assembly of JT-60SA’s 2 m diameter and 12 m high tokamak core started in Naka in January 2013.
 The ring-shaped vacuum vessel in which the plasma will be produced and the magnets that will contain it are strongly interlinked; the final sector was installed in 2018.
-The race is now on to complete the assembly, start operating and create the first plasma in 2020.
+The race is now on to complete the assembly, start operations and create the first plasma in 2021.
 Further enhancements will be made in 2021-2023.

 To deliver fusion energy we will need to invest on materials fit for such purpose.
 IFMIF will be testing and qualifying materials for conditions similar to those of a future fusion power plant.
 The IFMIF/EVEDA phase of the project deals with the design and construction of IFMIF, as well as the validation of key components and systems manufactured by Europe and Japan.
 Europe’s main contributions are the prototype accelerator, IFMIF design, test module development, and lithium corrosion tests.